camunda/camunda-docs-manual/content/introduction/security.md

 In addition, Permissions and restrictions for specific users or groups to access resources within Camunda (such as e.g. process definitions, tenants, process instances) are called authorizations.
 Because they relate users and groups to Camunda specific resources, they must of course always be managed in a Camunda specific way and be contained in the Camunda database.

 Camunda ships also with a full user mangement, where you can, e.g., attach users to gropus.
 Read more about it at [identity service]({{< relref "identity-service.md" >}})

+**Authorization** allows to set permissions and restrictions for specific users or groups to access resources within Camunda, such as process definitions.
+Read more about it at [Authorization Service]({{< relref "authorization-service.md" >}}).
+Camunda already comes with a dedicated web interface, called [Authorization Management]({{< relref "authorization-management.md" >}}) to manage the authorizations.